Benny Wilson

 Benjamin Birdsall Wilson (11 December 1879 – 14 September 1957) was an English first-class cricketer, who played 185 games for Yorkshire County Cricket Club between 1906 and 1914.
 Known as "Benny", he was born in Scarborough, Yorkshire.
 He was a right-handed batsman who scored 8,053 first-class runs at 27.20, with a highest score of 208, one of four centuries he made against Sussex.
-He scored fourteen centuries in all with 35 fifties, and he took 53 catches in the field.
-He took two first-class wickets at 139.00 each.
+He accumulated a total of fourteen centuries along with 35 fifties in his career, complemented by 53 catches in the field.
+Additionally, he achieved two first-class wickets at an average of 139.00 each.
 He also played for the Yorkshire Second XI from 1902 to 1911, and for H. Hayley's XI in 1906.

 Playing career

 Wilson played his early cricket in Scarborough before joining Yorkshire, for whom he was a prolific scoring batsman from 1906 to 1914, though he scored slowly at times and was slow in the field.
-He possessed a strong defence, and could hit hard without any pretense to style.
+He possessed a strong defense and could hit hard without any pretense to style.
 After a modest start, he scored 109 at Headingley against Derbyshire in his only innings of the 1908 season, and his extended trial in 1909 saw him finish fourth in Yorkshire's batting averages with a four-figure aggregate.
 He maintained his place as Yorkshire's opening batsman until the beginning of World War I in 1914, but left the county when hostilities ceased in 1919.